bazuayelewis/dannysqlchallenge-week5/README.md

 ```
 *Using a single query to clean the data.
 I created a subquery which consisted of the **STR_TO_DATE** function that converted the week_date in string format to **DATE** data type.
 Also I used multiple **CASE** statements to return matching values in this process I got rid of all 'null' instances and replaced then with 'unknown'.
-Then I calculated for the 'avg_transactions' column dividng the sales by the number of transactions*
+Then I calculated for the 'avg_transactions' column by dividng the sales by the number of transactions*
 ```sql
 INSERT INTO clean_weekly_sales(id, week_date, week_number, month_number, calendar_year, region, platform, segment, age_band, demographics, customer_type, transactions, sales,avg_transactions)
 SELECT id, week_date, WEEK(week_date) week_number, MONTH(week_date) month_number, YEAR(week_date) calendar_year,